Scarzard/StormHowlers/README.md

 As stated on the license, anyone can look at or modify the code of this project.
 It can be found here: https://github.com/stormhowlers/Command_and_Conquer_WarZone

+## Version changelog

+- **v0.05**
+#### Implementations
+- Simple UI for both players
+- Map basic design
+- Controller support

+- **v0.1**
+#### New Implementations
+- Timer
+- Update walkability map when a building is created

+- **v0.2**
+#### New Implementations
+- Fully functional resource system
+- Fully functional building system
+- Fully functional UI system

+- **v0.3**
+#### New Implementations
+- Semi-functional troop unit (only solider, for now)
+- Map design
+- Art and FX implemented

+- **v0.4**
+#### New Implementations
+- An improved version of 0.3.
+- Fully functional troop unit
+- Map design
+- Art and FX implemented

+- **v0.5 (Vertical Slice)**
+#### New implementations
+- Fully functional resource system
+- Fully functional building system
+- Fully functional UI system
+- Fully functional troop unit
+- Map design
+- Art and FX implemented
+- Improved UI

+- **v0.6**
+#### New implementations
+- Reworked troops AI
+- Major improvements in the UI

+- **v0.7**
+#### New implementations
+- Auto deploy for troops
+- More improvements on troop AI
+- More work on UI manageability
+- Audio feedback on what's happening

+- **v0.8 (Alpha)**
+#### New implementations
+- Improved auto deploy for all troops
+- Major improvements on UI
+- Overhaul of troop logic
+- New states for troops
+- New troops!
+- Balancing
+- New sprites for different troops, building and UI
+- UI windows to show information about current button/window
+- Showing tower ranges while having the building selected

+- **v0.9**
+#### New implementations
+- Keybindings
+- Intro video of the team's logo
+- Smooth transitions between scenes
+- More work on UI features
+- All troops implemented!

+- **v0.10 (Gold)**
+#### New implementations

 ## Disclosure